How to Secure Your Online Accounts: Essential Cyber Hygiene

 Enable Two-Factor Authentication (2FA)

 Whenever available, enable 2FA on your online accounts.
-2FA requires you to provide two forms of verification before accessing your account, typically something you know (password) and something you have (a code sent to your phone); this significantly enhances your account’s security.
+2FA requires you to provide two verification forms before accessing your account, typically something you know (password) and something you have (a code sent to your phone); this significantly enhances your account’s security.
 2FA is a powerful tool that adds an extra layer of protection even if someone manages to obtain your password.
 It makes it exponentially more difficult for unauthorized individuals to breach your accounts.

 Regularly Update Passwords

-Regularly change your passwords, especially for critical online accounts like email and online banking.
+Regularly change your passwords, especially for critical online accounts like email and banking.
 Even with a strong password, updating them every few months is wise.
 Password managers can help you keep track of these changes.
 Frequent password changes reduce the window of opportunity for attackers.
 Even if they have obtained your password, they may find it useless after a password change.

 Beware of Phishing Attempts